georgetown-analytics/team-404/README.md

 ## WEIRDO
-# Weirdo Estimates Intrustion & Really Dangerous Octopuses
+# Weirdo Estimates Intrustion & Really Dangerous Objects

 Weirdo is a project to detect anomalies in the Los Alamos National Lab cyber security event data.
 The data is hosted on their website: csr.lanl.gov/data/cyber1